MiloszKrajewski/lz4net/README.md

 # lz4net
-Multiple implementations (MixedMode, Unsafe, Safe, ...) .NET implementations of LZ4 - ultra fast compression algorithm
+## Multiple (MixedMode, Unsafe, Safe, ...) .NET implementations of LZ4 - ultra fast compression algorithm

+---
-Sources has beem moved to GitHub, while project documentation is still hosted at CodePlex (https://lz4net.codeplex.com/)
+Sources has beem moved to GitHub, while project documentation is still hosted at [CodePlex](https://lz4net.codeplex.com/)

+Original LZ4 implementation has been written in C by Yann Collet and original sources can be found [here](https://github.com/Cyan4973/lz4)